Peace Corps Coverdell Fellows Program

 Opportunities for Further Education

-For applicants who hold a bachelor’s degree in nursing or are a licensed RN, the University of Maryland School of Nursing also offers master’s degrees, including one in Community/Public Health Nursing; certificate programs; a doctoral-level nurse practitioner program with eight specialties, and a PhD degree.
+For applicants who hold a bachelor’s degree in nursing or are a licensed RN, the University of Maryland School of Nursing also offers master’s degrees; certificate programs; a doctoral-level nurse practitioner program with eight specialties, and a PhD degree.

 Our faculty have been around the world as Peace Corps volunteers and are here to network and share their experiences with you: